thoughtspot/rest-api-sdk/Python/doc/models/auto-created-enum.md

 # Auto Created Enum

-String for UI and backend boolean- A flag to indicate whether to list only the auto created objects.
+A flag to indicate whether to list only the auto created objects.
 When no value is provided as input then all objects are returned.

 ## Enumeration